tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extensions.
 {:br }

-Servers which are authenticating with a PSK MUST NOT send the CertificateRequest message.

 ## Authentication Messages

-As discussed in {{protocol-overview}}, TLS uses a common set of messages for authentication, key confirmation, and handshake
+As discussed in {{protocol-overview}}, TLS generally uses a common set of messages for authentication, key confirmation, and handshake
 integrity: Certificate, CertificateVerify, and Finished.
-These messages are always sent as the last messages in their handshake flight.
+(The PreSharedKey binders also perform key confirmation, in a similar fashion.)
+These three messages are always sent as the last messages in their handshake flight.
 The Certificate and CertificateVerify messages are only sent under certain circumstances, as defined below.
 The Finished message is always sent as part of the Authentication block.
+These messages are encrypted under keys derived from
+\[sender]_handshake_traffic_secret.

 The computations for the Authentication messages all uniformly take the following inputs:

 - The certificate and signing key to be used.
-- A Handshake Context based on the hash of the handshake messages
+- A Handshake Context consisting of the set of messages to be included in the transcript hash.
 - A base key to be used to compute a MAC key.

 Based on these inputs, the messages then contain:

 Certificate
-: The certificate to be used for authentication and any supporting certificates in the chain.
+: The certificate to be used for authentication, and any supporting certificates in the chain.
 Note that certificate-based client authentication is not available in the 0-RTT case.

 CertificateVerify
-: A signature over the value Hash(Handshake Context + Certificate)
+: A signature over the value Transcript-Hash(Handshake Context, Certificate)

 Finished
-: A MAC over the value Hash(Handshake Context + Certificate + CertificateVerify)
-using a MAC key derived from the base key.
+: A MAC over the value Transcript-Hash(Handshake Context, Certificate, CertificateVerify) using a MAC key derived from the base key.
 {:br}

-Because the CertificateVerify signs the Handshake Context + Certificate and the Finished MACs the Handshake Context + Certificate
-+ CertificateVerify, this is mostly equivalent to keeping a running hash of the handshake messages (exactly so in the pure 1-RTT cases).
-Note, however, that subsequent post-handshake authentications do not include each other, just the messages through the end of the main handshake.

 The following table defines the Handshake Context and MAC Base Key for each scenario: